 Identical twins Annie and Hallie, separated at birth and each raised by one of their biological parents, later discover each other for the first time at summer camp and make a plan to bring their wayward parents back together.

-Samantha or "Sam", has a rough childhood with her father dying in an earthquake and a new stepmother with two awful daughters.
-But on the bright side, Sam has an awesome best friend named Carter and an email relationship with a guy named Nomad.
-One day, Sam gets an email from her Nomad saying that he wants to meet her in the middle of the dance floor at their high school Halloween dance.
+Samantha Montgomery (Hilary Duff) or "Sam", has a rough childhood with her father dying in an earthquake and a new stepmother with two awful daughters.
+But on the bright side, Sam has an awesome best friend named Carter (Dan Byrd) and an e-mail relationship with a guy named Nomad.
+One day, Sam gets an e-mail from her Nomad saying that he wants to meet her in the middle of the dance floor at their high school Halloween dance.
 She accepts the invitation and glides into the room wearing the best outfit ever.
-Her Nomad takes her outside where they share a romantic dance together and Sam realizes that her email friend is the most popular guy in school, Austin Ames.
+Her Nomad takes her outside where they share a romantic dance together and Sam realizes that her e-mail friend is the most popular guy in school, Austin Ames (Chad Michael Murray).
 She runs back to her stepmother's diner before she knows she went to the dance and drops her phone on the way.
 Austin finds it and starts a search for his Cinderella.Written by

 Was this review helpful to you?